annimch04/fieldlight_snapshot/README.md

 ##Included

+- `fieldlight_delta_sheet.pdf` — One-page update on Fieldlight’s shift to the Light Agent substrate.”
 - `fieldlight_snapshot.md` — Core concept: what Fieldlight is, and why it matters
 - `application_packet.md` — Tailored resume + cover letter
 - `consent_gate.md` — Consent protocol logging all executions in Lemur